Harish0124/Udemy-Clone-Website/README.md

 - Add JavaScript for interactivity
 - Improve responsiveness for all devices
 - Implement course search functionality
-- Add user authentication and login path
+- Add user authentication and login page